LuisDelmo/students1-project/README.md

 # Students Database Project

 This project automates the creation and population of a relational database for student enrollment.
-It uses a **Bash script** to parse CSV data and inject it into a **PostgreSQL** database, ensuring data integrity by managing relational IDs for majors and courses.
+It uses a **Bash script** to parse CSV data and inject it into a **PostgreSQL** database, ensuring data integrity by managing relational IDs for majors and courses, did this with Freecodecamp as a Course project.

 ## 🗄️ Database Schema